1918

 1938* Sep 8-11 22nd 4 Thurs-Sun

 *The 1938 rally was the only year the rally was not officially held in June.
-This was a result of the National Championship race being moved from Old Orchard Beach, where it had taken place in September the previous year.
+This was a result of the National Championship race being moved from Old Orchard Beach, where they had taken place in July the previous year.

 1939 June 22-25 23rd 4 Thurs-Sun